sidhlee/juno-course-notes/bootcamp/js-application/api-and-ajax/ajax.md

 ## Why prefer appending elements vs assigning string to innerHTML

 - `append`ing element is much faster than `innerHTML`
-- All event listeners attached to children get wiped out.
+- All event listeners attached to children don't get cleared.
+This causes memory leak!!!
+- Use `Element.replaceChildren()` to clear children

 ## Promise.all